e4s-project-exp/e4s-project-exp.github.io/index.md

 permalink: "/"
 ---

 Welcome to **E4S**, the *Ecosystem for Scientific Software* — an open-source, community-driven collection of high-quality HPC and AI libraries and tools.
-E4S enables scientists, developers, and institutions to develop, deploy, and run performance-portable applications across CPUs and GPUs from NVIDIA, AMD, Intel, and Arm.
+E4S is an **Extreme-scale Scientific Software Stack** that enables scientists, developers, and institutions to develop, deploy, and run performance-portable applications across CPUs and GPUs from NVIDIA, AMD, Intel, and Arm.
 Ready to adapt to new architectures as they emerge.

 Supported by the **U.S. Department of Energy (DOE)** and its partners, E4S accelerates scientific innovation on systems ranging from laptops to exascale supercomputers.